elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------
-| play     | Launch one aspect in execution
 | apply    | Apply one rule that have no result
 | read     | Accept user input from console
 | write    | Add something to console buffer but no new line